ostef/jai-fmt/README.md

 * `X`: print 64-bit unsigned integer in uppercase hexadecimal,
 * `p`: print pointers as lowercase hexadecimal 64-bit unsigned integer, print 'null' if the value is null,
 * `P`: print pointers as uppercase hexadecimal 64-bit unsigned integer, print 'null' if the value is null,
-* `f`: print 64-bit floating point number in fixed form (uses Ryu d2fixed conversion),
+* `f`: print 64-bit floating point number in fixed form (uses Ryu d2fixed conversion, if imported),
-* `e`: print 64-bit floating point number in lowercase exponent form (uses Ryu d2exp conversion),
+* `e`: print 64-bit floating point number in lowercase exponent form (uses Ryu d2exp conversion, if imported),
-* `E`: print 64-bit floating point number in uppercase exponent form (uses Ryu d2exp conversion),
+* `E`: print 64-bit floating point number in uppercase exponent form (uses Ryu d2exp conversion, if imported),
 * `g`: print the shortest representation of a 64-bit floating point number between fixed and exponent lowercase form,
 * `G`: print the shortest representation of a 64-bit floating point number between fixed and exponent uppercase form,
 * `t`: print a `Type` or type information as a type.
 For other values, print the value's type.